 Tick.
 Tock.
 Rage.

 That’s the soundtrack of every music student’s practice session.
-The metronome – tiny dictator of time – has haunted musicians for over 200 years.
-But where did this twitchy little beast come from?
-And how did it evolve into something you can wear on your damn wrist?
+The metronome – a tiny dictator of time – has haunted musicians for over 200 years.
+But where did this twitchy little device come from?
+And how did it evolve into something you can wear on your wrist?

 Grab your tempo map and a strong coffee.
 It’s time for a wild ride through music history’s most underrated villain.